AldaronLau/jeronlau.tk/content/pages/music.md

 template = "about.html"
 +++

-# Red Aldaron Music
+# Aldaron Lau's Music

-Jeron Lau (Red Aldaron) writes in many genres of music.
+Jeron Aldaron Lau writes in many genres of music.
 Classical, techno, industrial, synthpop and more.
-His music is on [Bandcamp](https://redaldaron.bandcamp.com/) and [YouTube](https://www.youtube.com/channel/UCItK5kYybNjfX413RBntlhw).
+His music is on [Bandcamp](https://aldaronlau.bandcamp.com/) and [YouTube](https://www.youtube.com/channel/UCItK5kYybNjfX413RBntlhw).